andrew/ultimate-awesome/README.md

 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.
 - [awesome-javascript](https://github.com/Cyanhall/awesome-javascript) - Better Awesome JavaScript List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
-- [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.
 - [awesome-urweb](https://github.com/docelic/awesome-urweb) - Collection of awesome Ur/Web libraries, components, and projects.